 The Shelf is the default document viewer for Nitrux OS and operating systems that support the Maui kit.
 It can read and helps you to annotate documents of several types.
-Most of the major file types are supported, such as PDF, ODT, etc.
+Most major file types are supported, such as PDF, ODT, etc.

-The annotation feature allows you to annotate with pen, highlighter and eraser in PDF and other documents and save them.
+The annotation feature allows you to annotate with a pen, highlighter and eraser in PDF and other documents and save them.

 The final application in this list is Pix, an essential image viewer that supports all types of image formats.
 The Pix helps you browse the collection of images and tag them for quick discovery.